Team & Board

 holly Greco (Theatre/QDF). holly Greco is a collaborative dance/theatre creator, originally hailing from Toronto.
 She has worked in the Montreal dance and theatre community for ten years as a performer, choreographer, administrator and producer.
 She is a co-founder and former Assistant Producer at the Bouge D’ici Dance Festival.
 She has also worked as an Associate Producer for the St-Ambroise Montreal FRINGE Festival, overseeing 3 years festivals, and is proud to be on the Board of Directors for the Revolution They Wrote Festival.
 Greco has also worked with several community, professional and independent companies, such as MainLine Theatre, Repercussion Theatre, Segal Centre and Geordie Theatre.
 Greco is honoured to serve the #weareQCtheatre community and will proudly continue to provide support, resources and development opportunities in her new role as Director of Programming.

-Louise Abbott (Writing/AELAQ) is a writer, photographer, and documentary filmmaker based in the Eastern Townships.
-She has dedicated her career to exploring the culture, heritage, and natural environment of often overlooked communities in outlying areas of Canada as well as the social and environmental challenges facing these communities.
-She is the author of The Coast Way, The French Shore, The Heart of the Farm, Eeyou Istchee: Land of the Cree, and Memphremagog: An Illustrated History (volumes 1 and 2).
-She has directed and produced numerous documentaries, including, most recently, The Sugarmakers, which was televised by PBS in February 2022, and CRUX: The Transformation of AnneBruce Falconer, which was screened at the International Festival of Films on Art (FIFA) in Montreal in March 2022.
-Louise is a founding member of Studio Georgeville and established a literary press for the gallery in 2019.
-She has overseen the production of three books by Townships writers since then.
-She is pleased to represent the Association of English-Language Publishers of Quebec (AELAQ) on the board of ELAN.
+Louise Abbott (Writing/AELAQ) is an Eastern Townships-based writer, photographer, and filmmaker.
+She has dedicated her career to exploring often overlooked communities in outlying areas of Canada.
+She is the author of The Coast Way, The French Shore, The Heart of the Farm, Eeyou Istchee: Land of the Cree, and Memphremagog: An Illustrated History.
+She has directed numerous documentaries, including The Sugarmakers, televised by PBS in 2022, and CRUX: The Transformation of AnneBruce Falconer, screened at the International Festival of Films on Art (FIFA) in 2022.
+Louise established a literary press for Studio Georgeville in 2019 and has since published three anthologies by Townships writers.

 Dr. Blair MacKay (Music).
 Blair’s career over the last 40 years has been in the performance, direction, management, outreach/education and production of music.
 Since 1976, Blair has performed and recorded on percussion and drum-set in a variety of musical contexts – from contemporary chamber music with the ARRAYMUSIC ensemble, Ensemble Contemporaine de Montreal (ECM), and Societe de Musique Contemporaine du Quebec (SMCQ), to orchestral music with the Toronto Symphony and the Esprit Orchestra, through to free jazz with Barry Romberg’s Random Access, world music with The Ritual Party, pop jazz with Kim Richardson, and blues/rock recordings with artists such as Serena Ryder and Myles Goodwyn, and many diverse avenues in between.
 I have been a featured soloist with ensembles and as a solo artist, at festivals in London, Paris, New York, Kyoto, Jakarta, Mexico City, Montreal, Vancouver, Toronto, and on CBC national radio.